WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 ### dropZoneUIOnly

 If true, only the Drop Zone will be rendered.
 No UI controls to upload the media will be shown.
-This prop will take precedence over `disableDropZone`.
-It means, if both the props are supplied with `true` value, the component will still render the Drop Zone.
+The `disableDropZone` prop still takes precedence over `dropZoneUIOnly` – specifying both as true will result in nothing to be rendered.

 - Type: `Boolean`
 - Required: No